Healthy Homes Assessment Pandora

 Insulation Pandora

-Ceiling and underfloor insulation is mandatory on all rental homes as of July 1st, 2019.
-All landlords and property managers are required to make sure that the insulation is in line with current standard.
-In certain situations, the an existing insulation on the ceiling or in the sub floor space may require to be topped up or replaced.
+Ceiling and underfloor insulation is required to all rental homes since 1 July 2019.
+Property managers and landlords must make sure that the insulation is up to this new quality.
+In some instances, an existing insulation on the ceiling or in the subfloor space may require to be added or replaced.

-A properly insulated home can reduce condensation, and decrease the risk of mould and dampness, and also makes it easier to allow the household to retain the heat.
+A properly insulated home can reduce condensation, and decrease the risk of mould and dampness as well as making more easy to allow the home to retain warmth.

-The "R" stands for thermal resistance and is a measure of how well insulation can withstand heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" signifies thermal resistance, and it is a measurement of how well the insulation can withstand heat flow.
+The greater the R-value, the higher the quality of insulation.

 Pandora Moisture Ingress & Drainage

-Making sure your rental property is protected from the effects of moisture isn’t just a matter of the inside It’s about having to make sure there is somewhere for surface, rain and ground water to go and to prevent it from getting inside.
-When it is damp and moisture, it’s typically those concerns that you aren’t aware of that could be a huge problem and end up causing the property to suffer and affecting your tenant’s well-being.
+Protecting your rental property from the effects of moisture isn’t just a matter of what’s inside the building; you have to make sure there is somewhere for surface and ground water to go, and prevent it from getting inside.
+When it concerns damp and moisture it is frequently what you don’t see that can cause a lot of trouble that can cause damage to your investment and harming your tenant’s well-being.

-Rental properties must have efficient drainage to eliminate the stormwater and surface waters and groundwater, with the proper outfall or runoff.
-Making sure the water has a proper place to go, and also that it doesn’t sit beneath buildings is an essential part of keeping your property dry.
+Rental properties must be equipped with effective drainage for the removal of rainwater, storm water and ground water, which includes the proper outfall or runoff.
+Making sure that the water has a location to go, and also that it can’t linger underneath the structures is a crucial aspect of keeping your property dry.

-Ground moisture barriers are typically a polythene sheet laid over the ground, to block any moisture that is present in the ground from accumulating into the building.
-It also helps to prevent water damage to the floor insulation.
+An underground moisture barrier typically a polythene sheet laid over the ground, in order to block any moisture that is present in the ground from getting into the structure.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection